builtbybel/ThisIsWin11/README.md

 **An internet connection is required to use the app.**

  For the future i plan to open the possibility to configure Windows 11 in the wizard as well.
-Basic things like background image, privacy etc.
+Basic things like background image, privacy etc, provide tweaks to get better started e.g. how to get classic context menu of file explorer back and community optimizations.

  ## Download
 - (Latest release) [Download](https://github.com/builtbybel/ThisIsWin11/releases)